stevebosserman/challenge-of-change/CofC-Complete Narrative.md

 ### Consulting Services Scope of Work
 _Communications:_ Broker connections, post to social media, and develop presentations that strengthen leadership development, change management / institutional change, and Innovation Portfolio / solution development adoption underway at Sokoine University of Agriculture (SUA).

-Develop communication objectives and identify the strategic orientation for the Office of International Programs in Agriculture (IPA) within the College of Food, Agricultural and Environmental Sciences (CFAES) at The Ohio State University (OSU) in relation to iAGRI project activities.
+Develop communication objectives and identify the strategic orientation for International Programs in Agriculture (IPA) within the College of Food, Agricultural and Environmental Sciences (CFAES) at The Ohio State University (OSU) in relation to iAGRI project activities.

 _Training:_ Develop materials and co-deliver as needed workshops and experiential learning forums as part of leadership development, change management / institutional change, and Innovation Portfolio / solution development adoption